al-obrien/website/content/post/2020-01-12-welcome-to-everythingdata/index.md

 1. Mike Dane's [webpage and videos on Hugo](www.mikedane.com)
 1. Freely usable images by [Upsplash](https://unsplash.com/)

-Now that the difficult part of launching and christening the website is complete (I had to drag myself out of customization tedium), the next post can be what we all care about anything and everything about data!
+Now that the difficult part of launching and christening the website is complete (I had to drag myself out of customization tedium), the next post can be what we all care about: anything and everything about data!